 Our core team

 Malou van Kempen started as an intern at WWF Netherlands in 2016.
 She continued her career at WWF and is currently the Programme Officer of the MPA Action Agenda.
 The push projects, knowledge sharing and Ocean Witness are part of her portfolio.
-Malou is currently finishing her Master in Leisure, Tourism and Environment at Wageningen University.
+Malou holds an MSc in Leisure, Tourism and Environment from Wageningen University and Research.